-There are some Singapore companies who are looking to become rich and famous.
+There are some Singapore companies that are looking to become rich and famous.
 And they hope that this can be done by using an SEO or SEM company to help them gain more exposure.
 However, these companies often doubt how much of a difference the agencies will be able to make.
 So before they hire the company, they ask them to do a little work for free so that they can see the results that they are capable of.

 Objection #10: We don’t need SEO because we’ve got PPC.

 Some Singapore digital marketers are under the impression that just because they have PPC that they don’t need SEO.
-They assume that paid traffic will always trump the organic traffic.
+They assume that paid traffic will always trump organic traffic.
 In fact, once they have set up their PPC in-house, all they want is for the company to simply point them in the right direction.

 As you can see, there are a lot of objections that potential customers can raise.
-And this ranges from the price point to questioning the overall legitimacy of SEO and SEM services.
-So while an SEO and SEM company may be confident in their ability to attract new leads to a website, it means very little if these objections are not addressed.
+And this ranges from the price point to question the overall legitimacy of SEO and SEM services.
+So while an SEO and SEM company may be confident in its ability to attract new leads to a website, it means very little if these objections are not addressed.
 Above are just a few of the most common that a lot of agencies tend to face.